-In the face of Steinhoff and other cases of shareholder value destruction in the past year, we've heard much discussion around the effectiveness of shareholder activism.
+In the face of Steinhoff and other cases of shareholder value destruction in the past year, we've heard much debate around the effectiveness of shareholder activism.
 Prudential strongly believes in being an active and engaged shareholder to both protect and unlock value in our clients' investments.
-An excellent example of this is the hostile takeover attempt of poultry producer Sovereign Foods by Country Bird Holdings (CBH), a local rival, which we opposed.
+In this article, the second in our series of four articles on shareholder activism, Prudential Senior Portfolio Manager Chris Wood shares an excellent example of this - our opposition to the hostile takeover attempt of poultry producer Sovereign Foods by Country Bird Holdings (CBH), a local rival.

-Sovereign's journey is illustrated in the accompanying graph.
+Sovereign's journey is illustrated in the accompanying image.
 Prudential first bought a small stake in Sovereign in 2005, but when the takeover battle began we were the company's largest shareholder with a 23% stake.
 At the time of CBH's opportunistic offer in 2016, the (very cyclical) poultry industry had been suffering from oversupply, overcapacity and falling product prices.
 Some companies, including Sovereign, had high debt levels, and Sovereign had been forced to undertake two rights issues at a discounted price to raise capital.
 Compounding this, the market was hit by an influx of cheap chicken imports and rising feed costs during the country-wide drought.